13 REASONS WHY

 Yet I’m grateful for Janet’s dementia.

 I’m grateful for my wife’s dementia because there are upsides.
 I’m only half-joking.
 Me: “Dear, you forgot about my burning the pizza?
 Tracking mud onto your clean floor?
 Bleaching your favorite sweatshirt?
 Or that you had a favorite sweatshirt?”
 Alrighty then.
-I can work with this.
+I can work with that.

 I’m grateful for my wife’s dementia because it could be something worse.
 There are harder problems.
 When I witness someone else’s trial, I often think that Janet and I have it easier.
 Virtually always.

 I’m grateful for my wife’s dementia because it gives a reason to spotlight her.
 I am proud to tell Janet’s story, both present and past.
-Her response to the disease shows the same spirit that let her ace graduate school in her late forties, earning her Master’s in Library & Information Science in the nation’s earliest wave of online students (also with time on site at the University of Pittsburgh)(But her undergrad is from Penn State, local fans and worldwide alums!).
+Her response to the disease shows the same spirit that let her ace graduate school in her late forties, earning her Master’s in Library & Information Science in the nation’s earliest wave of online students (also with time on site at the University of Pittsburgh)(But her undergrad is from Penn State—please note this, local fans and worldwide alums!).
 Then she went on to build our new public library building.

 Previous and current library buildings